-Thinking Machines Corp. was the leading innovator in massive parallel supercomputers and RAID disk arrays.
+As a student at MIT, Hillis began to study the physical limitations of computation and the possibility of building highly parallel computers.
+This work led to the design of a massively parallel computer with 64,000 processors in 1985, called the Connection Machine.
+During this period at MIT, Hillis cofounded Thinking Machines Corp. to produce and market parallel computers.
 In addition to designing the company's major products, Hillis worked closely with his customers in applying parallel computers to problems in astrophysics, aircraft design, financial analysis, genetics, computer graphics, medical imaging, image understanding, neurobiology, materials science, cryptography and subatomic physics.
-At Thinking Machines, he built a technical team comprised of scientists and engineers that were widely acknowledged to have been among the best in the industry.
+At Thinking Machines, he built a legendary team of scientists, designers and engineers who later became leaders and innovators in multiple industries.

-Hillis has published scientific papers in journals such as Science, Nature, Modern Biology, Communications of the ACM and International Journal of Theoretical Physics and is an editor of several other scientific journals, including Artificial Life, Complexity, Complex Systems, Future Generation Computer Systems and Applied Mathematics.
-He has also written extensively on technology and its implications for publications such asNewsweek, Wired, Forbes ASAP and Scientific American.
-He is the author ofThe Pattern on the Stone.
+Hillis has published scientific papers in journals such as Science, Nature, Modern Biology, Communications of the ACM, and International Journal of Theoretical Physics and has been an editor of several scientific journals, including Artificial Life, Complexity, Complex Systems, and Applied Mathematics.
+He has also written extensively on technology for publications such as Newsweek, Wired, and Scientific American.
+He is the author of two books, Connection Machine and The Pattern on the Stone.
 He is a Member of the National Academy of Engineering, a Fellow of the Association of Computing Machinery, a Fellow of the International Leadership Forum, and a Fellow of the American Academy of Arts and Sciences.
-He is Co-Chair of Long Now Foundation and the designer of a 10,000-year mechanical clock.
+He is co-chair of The Long Now Foundation and the designer of a 10,000 year mechanical clock.